heftymouse/website/src/content/blog/raytracer/index.md

 let d = h ** 2f - a * c
 ```

 The fact that I was using `h ** 2f` instead of `h * h` was a massive performance problem somehow.
 I figured this would be a special case that would be optimized internally, or that it wouldn't make a huge difference either way, but apparently this really mattered.
-Changing this one operator made the final render go from 34 minutes on my computer to 7 minutes.
+Changing this one operator made the final render go from 34 minutes on my computer to 5 and a half minutes.
 That's insane.

 ## Closing Thoughts